 What is required?

 A commitment of one shift per week, every week, for six months from volunteers with a keen interest in learning more about the basics of clinical research.
 Volunteers will choose one of 42 available shifts slots from Monday through Sunday.
-You are entitled to two vacation days and four personal/sick days (these four must be made up) No more than two shifts in a row can be booked off.
+You are entitled to six absent days (these four must be made up) No more than two shifts in a row can be booked off.
 24 shifts over a 26 week term must be completed.
 The program operates seven days a week from 8:30 a.m. to 11 p.m. and is divided into the following three shifts:

 - 8:30 a.m. to 1 p.m.

 - 1 to 6 p.m.

-The program follows the academic school year and runs from August to January and from February to July.
+The program follows terms that run from August to January and from February to July.
 All volunteers must: meet SickKids hiring requirements (TB test, proof of immunization, criminal reference/background check and orientation), complete Ethics and Good Clinical Practice training and familiarize themselves with current protocols.
-Volunteers who meet minimum program requirements may have the opportunity to extend their six-month commitment for another term.
+Volunteers who meet minimum program requirements may have the opportunity to extend their six-month commitment for another term upon performance evaluation.

 - Current registered students (priority will be given to third and fourth year undergraduates) or recently graduated students (less than 12 months) from an accredited post-secondary program (e.g. undergraduate, graduate or nursing school) are eligible for this training program

 - A commitment to work one five-hour shift per week for six months is mandatory